 Do not give your cat sleeping pills for humans

-A lot of people might tell you that using sleeping pills for humans on the cat is fine, but it is not.
-Even a small dosage can be harmful to the cat and could become lethal in some cases.
-All cats have a different sleeping cycle as compared to humans and giving them human sleeping pills can disturb their natural sleeping cycle.
+Many might say that using sleeping pills for humans on the cat is fine, but it is not.
+Even a small dosage can harm the cat and sometimes become lethal.
+All cats have a different sleeping cycle than humans; giving them human sleeping pills can disturb their natural sleeping cycle.

 Types of cat sedatives

-Many sedatives are specially designed for cats while others contain certain ingredients that are present in anti-anxiety medicines for humans.
+Many sedatives are specially designed for cats, while others contain certain ingredients in anti-anxiety medicines for humans.
 Speak to your vet before sedating your cat for travel.

 Mentioned below are different types of sedatives for cats.

-It is recommended to consult a doctor about the dosage and how to best administer it.
-Cats that suffer from high blood pressure, glaucoma, or have prostate problems and difficulty in urinating should be given this drug.
+Cats that suffer from high blood pressure or glaucoma or have prostate problems and difficulty urinating should be given this drug.
 If the vet approves of this drug for your cat, it is best to start 24 hours before the trip for the drug to take effect.

-An over the counter medicine, Chlorpheniramine is used for cold and allergies in humans.
+Chlorpheniramine is an over-the-counter and oral medication used for colds and allergies in humans.
 It also helps prevent symptoms of allergy in cats.
 It has a side effect of drowsiness which makes it ideal for sedating the car for the duration of the trip.

-An inexpensive drug, Gabapentin was developed to cure seizures in humans and it also helps treat neuropathic pain in dogs, cats, and humans.
-The good thing about the drug is that it does not have a very strong taste and the cat might not realize she is taking any medication.
+An inexpensive drug, Gabapentin was developed to cure seizures in humans, and it also helps treat neuropathic pain in dogs, cats, and humans.
+The good thing about this cat sedative is that it does not have a very strong taste, and the cat might not realize she is taking any medication.

-It is best to administer it two 2 hours before the trip and the dosage will vary from cat to cat.
-There is a very strong effect of sedation and holds up to 8 hours.
-Watch out for any side effects including vomiting, vomiting ataxia, and a rise in salivation.
+It is best to administer it two to 2 hours before the trip; the dosage will vary from cat to cat.
+There is a powerful effect of sedation, and holds up to 8 hours.
+Watch out for any side effects, including vomiting, vomiting ataxia, and a rise in salivation.

 Clonidine is a sedative that is used as a muscle relaxant and for pain relief in cats and dogs.
-It stimulates the alpha adrenoreceptors in the brain and has an impact on the blood vessels, nervous system, blood pressure, and heart rate.
+It stimulates the alpha adrenoreceptors in the brain and impacts the blood vessels, nervous system, blood pressure, and heart rate.

-Serotonin antagonist and reuptake inhibitors are often used to cure anxiety disorders in dogs and cats.
-Trazodone is one such drug and it has been used to sedate cats before veterinary exams.
+Serotonin antagonists and reuptake inhibitors often cure anxiety disorders in dogs and cats.
+Trazodone is one such drug, and it has been used to sedate cats before veterinary exams.

 Other alternatives to sleeping pills for cats